 One of the most common and well known early signs of conception is missing a period.
 Although it can also be caused due to stress, illness, fluctuating weight and coming off the oral contraceptive pills.
-With the onset of pregnancy, you will miss one menstrual cycle.
-But a small percentage of women also experience continuous menses throughout the course of pregnancy.
+With the onset of it’s, you will miss one menstrual cycle.
+But a small percentage of women also experience continuous menses throughout the course of it.
 Ask your gynaecologist about the differences between a normal and emergency bleeding.
-If your period is late and you have been trying to get pregnant then it is best to get a pregnancy test done.
+If your period is late and you have been trying to get pregnant then it is best to get a test done.

 Eight to twelve weeks into ovulation you may notice some amount of bleeding which may frighten or confuse you.
 It is not a matter of concern.
 When the fertilised egg attaches itself to the uterus wall, a small amount of blood is discharged.
-This phenomenon is commonly known as implantation bleeding and is among one of the most common and confirmed signs of pregnancy.
+This phenomenon is commonly known as implantation bleeding and is among one of the most common and confirmed signs of it’s.
 Lasting for a day or two, the bleeding, in this case, is not very heavy.
 The color of the blood may vary from red, brown or pink which can be accompanied with some cramping.
 Again this symptom is not universally applicable and many women may not experience spotting.

 Exhaustion and a feeling of being constantly tired are among one of the most experienced physical changes that pregnant women go through.
 Often related to a high production of a hormone called progesterone, although other factors such as low blood sugar levels, and low blood pressure along with a boost in the production of blood are also to be blamed.
 The dilating blood vessels make way for dizziness.
 It is important to get plenty of rest and eat food items that are rich in protein and iron to help overcome this feeling.